ddiss/icyci/docs/systemd-usage.md

 1. Install the `system/icyci@.service` file into the systemd units path, e.g.
    `/etc/systemd/system/icyci@.service`.
    * The service is configured to run as local user `icyci`.
-Modify `icyci@.service` if a different user is desired.
+Use `systemctl edit --drop-in=user icyci@.service` if a different user is desired.

 2. Copy `icyci-instance.conf` under `/etc/icyci/`, using a name that identifies the Git repository that it tests, e.g.